 Jan 2 2014 by Sophie McCoid, Skelmersdale Advertiser

-Millie’s cancer began as a tumour in her stomach and then spread to her bone marrow.
+She is fighting against stage four neuroblastoma, a childhood cancer which began as a tumour in her stomach and spread to her bone marrow.

-Millie is waiting for scans to see if her bone marrow has remained clear before undergoing a course of radiotherapy.
+Millie will have scans later this month to see if her bone marrow has remained clear before she undergoes a course of radiotherapy.

 She returned to hospital as an outpatient every day over the festive period to have platelet infusions and other medicines, but all being well she will not need to be admitted to hospital for the foreseeable future.